-With regard to credit risk deriving from investing activities, the Group applies a liquidity investment policy which is centrally managed by the parent and which defines:
+With regard to credit risk deriving from investing activities, the Group applies a liquidity investment policy which is centrally managed by the parent and which defines: • the minimum requirements of the financing counterparty in terms of creditworthiness and the related concentration thresholds; and

-- the minimum requirements of the financing counterparty in terms of creditworthiness and the related concentration thresholds; and - the types of financial products that can be used.
+• the types of financial products that can be used.
 With respect to the derivatives used for hedging purposes and which can potentially generate credit exposure to counterparties, the Group applies specific policies that define concentration thresholds by counterparty and credit rating.

 With respect to the assessment of customers' credit risk, each Group company manages and analyses the risk of all new significant customers, regularly checks their commercial and financial exposure and monitors the collection of receivables from the public administration within the contractually agreed timeframe.
 The following tables show the FS Italiane Group's exposure to credit risk at 31 December 2024, compared with that at 31 December 2023.
 For information about the gross balance and the loss allowance, reference should be made to the notes to the relevant captions.

 31.12.2024

 Public administration Third party customers Financial institutions Group companies Total

 Trade receivables 851 1,562 59 2,472

-Other current and non-current

-assets 11,900 1,894 4 13,798
+Other current and non- current assets 11,900 1,894 4 13,798

 Financial assets 3,508 398 175 4,081

 Cash and cash equivalents 1,075 1,075

 Total financial assets () 16,259 3,854 1,250 63 21,426

-$^{() \ \}text{the item does not include prepayments and accrued income, tax assets, cash in hand and equity investments}$
+() the item does not include prepayments and accrued income, tax assets, cash in hand and equity investments

-Public The facility of the control of
+millior ns of Euros

+31.12.2023

-administration Third party customers Financial institutions Group companies Total
+Public administration Third party customers Financial institutions Group companies Total

-1,030 1,628 61 2,719
+Trade receivables 1,030 1,628 61 2,719

-11,300 1,800 3 13,103
+Other current and non- current assets 11,300 1,800 3 13,103

-3,654 799 426 4,879
+Financial assets 3,654 799 426 4,879

-2,197 2,197
+Cash and cash equivalents 2,197 2,197

-15,984 4,227 2,623 64 22,898
+Total financial assets () 15,984 4,227 2,623 64 22,898

-1,030 11,300 3,654 1,030 1,628 11,300 1,800 3,654 799 1,030 1,628 11,300 1,800 3,654 799 426 2,197 1,030 1,628 61 11,300 1,800 3 3,654 799 426 2,197

-^() The item does not include prepayments and accrued income, tax assets, cash in hand and equity investments
+() the item does not include prepayments and accrued income, tax assets, cash in hand and equity investments allowance was accrued in this respect.
+The maximum exposure to credit risk, broken down by counterparty and past due brackets, at 31 December 2024 is shown below: